-This is my mother-in-law Zelda Glick’s recipe.
+This is my mother-in-law Zelda Glick’s recipe, that is why I have named this recipe Zelda/s Oatmeal Cookies !
 She may have gotten this recipe from her mother-in-law.
 So now I have to give it to my daughter-in-law!!!

 It only takes one bowl to make this cookie batter.
 Easy to mix up by hand because it has oil in it instead of butter, making this batter a quick put-together.